12 Jul Okotoks Ice to Save the Town Money and Energy

 “There were some preconceived notions out there.
 Somebody said, ‘Oh, I don’t think the ice is good.’
 Then we actually talked to people and they were like, ‘No the ice is great, and we’re saving tonnes of money.’
 That’s a win-win to me,” says Young.

-It’s estimated to reduce emissions by over 300 tonnes of carbon annually and will save the town an estimated $20,000 in utilities.
+It’s estimated to reduce emissions by over 300 tonnes of carbon annually and will reduce cost for the town an estimated $20,000 in utilities.